 - to apply an alternative standard - FRS 105.

-FRS 102 introduces some significant accounting challenges including more widespread use of 'fair value' accounting.
-So there is a temptation to use FRS 105 but this may not be the best choice for the company.
+FRS 102 introduced some significant accounting challenges including more widespread use of ‘fair value’ accounting so there may be a temptation to use FRS 105 as fair value accounting must not be applied.
+However this may not always be the best choice for the company.

 Qualifying as a micro-entity

 The main criterion is based on size limits.
 The company has to meet two out of three size limits, for two consecutive years: